 Whatever people come to see me for, they often want to sort out their sleep as well.
-It’s also one of the first things to improve: a sign the body is healing itself.
+It’s also one of the first things to improve and is a sign the body is healing itself.

-Charge your phone outside of the bedroom, and use an old-fashioned alarm clock.
-All gadgets give out blue light that stops your body producing melatonin and affects your circadian rhythm.
-Blue light keeps your brain alert when it’s time for you to relax and wind down.
+Charge your phone outside of the bedroom if you can, and use a regular alarm clock instead.
+Blue light keeps your brain alert when you know you should relax and wind down.
 [Related post: the gift of circadian rhythms]

 Simple changes make a difference over time.

 You probably have a busy life and a long to-do list.

 When you look after your sleep you’ll get more out of your day.

 It takes time to create new habits so start with one thing, and try to build it alongside an existing habit.